temporalio/documentation/docs/node/workers.md

 - Workers are run on user-controlled hosts and automatically registers Workflows and Activities for bundling using Webpack v5.
 - You can use the `@temporalio/worker` package's [`Worker`](https://nodejs.temporal.io/api/classes/worker.Worker) class to create and run as many Workers as your use case demands, across any number of hosts.
 - Workers poll [Task Queues](/docs/node/task-queues) for Tasks, execute chunks of code in response to those Tasks, and then communicate the results back to the Temporal Server.
-- The Node SDK handles all of the communication between the Worker and the Temporal Server behind the scenes - no port configuration is required.

 ## How to start a Worker